 - The jury chair shall use the qualitative feedback from the jury as well as their own judgment to write a ~ 250-word citation stating the rationale for making the award.

 Nature of the Award

 The Best Student Research Award was established in 1972 and is administered by the ASIS&T Awards & Honors Committee.
 Since 1996 it has been sponsored by Pratt Institute, School of Information and Library Science, on behalf of the late David Severn, a 1968 Pratt Alumnus.
-The award shall consist of up to US$500 towards meeting registration and travel expenses for the ASIS&T annual meeting, a certificate, and the opportunity to present the research at the ASIS&T Annual Meeting.
+The award shall consist of up to US$500 towards meeting registration and travel expenses for the ASIS&T annual meeting, a certificate, and the opportunity to present the research at the ASIS&T Annual Meeting and be published in the meeting proceedings.
 If runners-up are designated, they will receive letters of “honorable mention,” signed by the ASIS&T President, but shall not share in the award.

 Presentation of the Award

 The award shall be presented at the ASIS&T Annual Meeting.